PatInshuti/PatInshuti.github.io/README.md

   -- choices at each stage of life eg: apply to job, go to high school, go to the nba (keep a score of your happiness & social stasifaction ) the goal is to maximize both.

   -- The point of the game is to prove that average is underrated.

+ #### Sections

+ #### ELIZA

+ As you take life decisions Eliza helps you naviagte your feelings and maybe makesyou reconsider some of your life choices

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------